AdamBoley/Project-Beergate/README.md

 - Footer - done
 - In BeerReviewSingle view, UserReviewsView view and AddReviewView, explicitly define a context variable to hold the object in the return statement, then call context in that return.
 Do same with template_name variable - done
 - add return of average_score method to index card, next to upvotes/downvotes - done
+- Fix issue of floated card content becoming misaligned at smaller screen sizes - done

+Rejected:
+- add update and delete buttons to user_reviews so that a user does not have to access each record individually - not possible, since the entire search result card is itself an anchor element, it cannot have other anchor elements as children
 - In UserReviewForm, apply bootstrap to RadioSelect widget with name, class, etc - rejected as unnecessary, since the extant radio buttons are clear enough